 As the company offers medical and cosmetic services and its clients are mostly women, it seemed to be a great idea to add some aesthetic elements to a website, such as lovely pink flower petals scattered over pages.
 By just adding a bit of elegant motion interaction - petals respond to a mouse moving - we managed to achieve a pleasing user experience while not distracting them from a primary goal - getting the information and ordering the services.

 Remember, less is more with regard to microinteractions.
-Anything that if removed make a cleaner website design is almost certainly a right choice.
+Anything that if removed makes website design cleaner is almost certainly a right choice.
 That's why, when working on microinteractions, we focus only on a user, their convenience, and wow-effects.

 In hands of our designers and developers, a product becomes not only expected but something that every user is entitled to.
 Beautiful, seamless, and smart is the objective.
 We know that sometimes a lot less is a lot more and that every detail rocks.